-- SAT score (critical reading and math) of 1270 or higher. - ACT score of 29 or higher. - GPA of 3.8/4.0 or above. - Ranked in the top 10 percent of their high school graduating class.
+- SAT score (critical reading and math) of 1270 or higher.

+- ACT score of 29 or higher.

+- GPA of 3.8/4.0 or above.

-A completed Selective Scholarship Application is required to be considered for direct admission to the School of Journalism.
+A completed Selective Scholarship Application is required to be considered for direct admission to IU Journalism.